SERG-Delft/evosql/README.md

 3. Go to `evosql > brew > build > libs`.
 Here you will find `evosql.jar`
 4. Open the command line window and go to the directory where the jar is located on your machine.
 4. Execute the jar in the following format:
-`java -jar evosql.jar yourSQLqueries.sql theJdbcString username pw=yourpassword pkg=packagename cls=classname [pathForOutputFile]`
+`java -jar evosql.jar yourSQLqueries.sql junitFormat theJdbcString username pw=yourpassword pkg=packagename cls=classname [pathForOutputFile]`
 where `pkg` and `cls` are the package name and class name of the to be generated test file.
-This test data will be printed in the command line window if the `pathForOutputFile` is empty.
+This test data will be printed in the command line window if the `pathForOutputFile` is not specified.

 ## Authors